austta/austta.org.au/membnews.md

 Please note, links in member news are not maintained in general, they remain as a record of what was sent to members.

+## May 2022

+### Membership Renewal 2022 – 2023

+Normally a Membership Renewal form for the following financial year is sent with the May mailout.
+However, these will be sent out in the June mailout this year as ATA is changing bank accounts and we expect this to be finalized by the beginning of June.
+Membership fees for 2022-2023 are $72 for normal Australian membership, $108 for overseas membership, $66 for membership with only electronic mailout and $36 for students.
+All members with an email address will also receive a Membership Renewal form by email – this caters for those who prefer the print version or email version.

+### Stephen Gray Memorial Distribution Service

+The April Distribution List has received nine orders at the time of writing.
+Eight of these included orders for printed PTV bus timetables in the Frankston and Cranbourne regions effective February 2022, exhausting our supplies.
+Our thanks to Matthew Gibbins for obtaining and distributing these timetables.
+The May List will have Sydney Trains Easter Show working timetables and V/Line Easter and Anzac Day working timetables.
+In addition, there will be historic American train timetables from New York and Philadelphia and historic London Underground and bus maps.
+These historic timetables were supplied by Derek Scrafton.

+### Progress on the National Timetable Collection

+The search for permanent premises continues.
+David Cranney, Agnes Boskovitz, John Kain, Jim Stokes, Peter Clark and Dale Budd have continued to meet regularly in Canberra to catalogue Victor Isaacs’ collection of timetables.
+A few boxes of Victorian material and bus timetables from all States have recently been received at Huntingdale as a result of this work.
+Geoff Hassall (Newcastle), Joel Taggart and Joe Hicks (Adelaide) have also volunteered to start cataloguing specific material.
+Richard May, Steven Haby, Geoff Mann and David Hennell are working on cataloguing in Melbourne.

+### Timetable Alert

+We have previously included lists of recent electronic timetables in the Distribution List.
+However, this did not produce much interest and sometimes the links provided had changed by the time the list was published.
+In consultation with Len Regan, Steven Haby and Chris Pandlilovski a similar listing has now been provided in “Table Talk” under the heading Timetable Alert.
+In the April “Table Talk” Timetable Alert listed new Newcastle Transport timetables effective 3 April 2020.
+In the May issue Translink Gold Coast timetables 9 August 2021 reissued in the new neon pink colour scheme are listed as well as March 2020 Greyhound timetables.
+Timetables can be downloaded from the appropriate website.

+<p style="text-align:right">Hilaire Fraser, <president@timetable.org.au> 0409&nbsp;463&nbsp;209</p>

 ## April 2022

 ### Assistance Required for Cataloguing the National Timetable Collection